skykistler/smudgr/README.md

 This should install dependencies, compile code, and bundle an executable in builds/your_os

-## Launch
+Alternatively,

 `ant launch` will build and launch the executable for your platform.

 # Headless

-Alternatively, you can run a test class with ant using:
+You can run a test class without launching the front-end using:

 `ant run -Dclass=io.smudgr.PizzaBoxShow`